Crisis Management Software

 By definition, crises are unpredictable.
 Companies sometimes get hung up on all of the possible bad things that can happen.
 When coming up with a crisis management plan, though, you simply can’t plan for every contingency.
 It’s not practical.

 Instead, we counsel starting to crisis management plan for the likeliest crises to strike your company.
 How to get started?
-Here are the ten steps we recommend following to develop an effective crisis management plan.
+Here are the ten steps we recommend following to develop an effective crisis prevention and management plan.

 Cyber incidents have long topped the list of most common incidents.
 But the COVID-19 pandemic suggests those crises aren’t the only disruptions you have to worry about.